 The exploits of English privateer and pirate Francis Drake (c.1540-96) made him a popular hero in his home country.
-The Spanish had attacked his ship in 1568, and the incident left him with a hatred for the nation.
-His 1585-86 voyage marked on the map above became known as Drake's "Descent on the Indies".
-He attacked Vigo in Spain, then crossed the Atlantic to raid the nation's colonies in the New World.
+The Spanish had attacked his ship in 1568, and the incident left Drake with a hatred for Spain.
+His 1585-86 voyage marked on the map above became known as Drake's" Descent on the Indies."
+He attacked the port of Vigo in Spain, then crossed the Atlantic to raid Spanish colonies in the New World.